MonumentLab/monumentlab.github.io/index.md

 # Site in Progress!

 This is an experimental site for use in sharing some early research results from the Monument Lab Research.
-For now, however, please go to the  [Monument Lab Website](http://monumentlab.muralarts.org) to learn about the project.
+For now, however, **please go to the  [Monument Lab Website](http://monumentlab.muralarts.org) to learn about the project.**

+## Hello HILT
+The playlist for [360 videos is here](https://www.youtube.com/playlist?list=PLTmn5Ex49hQcwJT2uavcHU263Xj3UFvMc).
+Stop and start the videos as we walk around the city.

 [View All Proposals](http://monumentlab.github.io/mlab-data.html)